 Home Remedies for Gingivitis, Plaque, Toothe Ache, Periodontal Disease, and Cold Sores

 Help for Gingivitis, Plaque, and Cold Sores.
-As well as HPV, Parkinson's, Tooth Decay, Headaches, Weight Loss, and a Natural Anti Inflammatory.
+As well as HPV, Tooth Decay, and Natural Anti Inflammatory agents

-Problems in the mouth are usually associated with a vitamin deficiency.
+Problems in the mouth are usually associated with a vitamin deficiency, infection, and dry mouth.

 Other Recommendations include the following:

 Grapefruit seed extract as a rinse.
-Found to be just as effective as Lysterine in fighting plaque, and gingivitis, without the alcohol content.
-It is also an anti infective, a natural anti biotic, anti microbial, and anti fungal. (which is what plaque is).
+Found to be just as effective as Listerine in fighting plaque, and gingivitis, without the alcohol content.
+It is also an anti infective, a natural antibiotic, anti microbial, and anti fungal. (which is what plaque is).
 1 to 2 drops in 1-2 ounces of water.
-Swish around in mouth twice a day, it can be spit out or swallowed.
+Swish around in mouth twice a day, it can be spit out, or swallowed.
 Do not use if you are currently taking a prescription, or over the counter medication, as it has been known to increase dosages of said medicine.
 Never use full strength, must always be diluted.

 Aloe Vera gel may be applied to swollen gums, to help with swelling, and pain.

 Other recommendations include pycnogenol as an antioxidant, and for inflammation, 50mg.
 It increases the activity of the immune system, thereby fighting the infection that causes periodontal disease.
-If you have an auto immune disease it would be best to avoid this supplement.
-It interacts with immune suppressant drugs, such as steriods, among many others.
+If you have an auto immune disease, it would be best to avoid this supplement.
+It interacts with immune suppressant drugs, such as steroids, among many others.
 Best to speak to a pharmacist, or physician, before proceeding with this supplement, if you have this condition.
-Other uses have included other inflammatory conditions, and have found good results, instead of NSAIDS, and anti inflammatory drugs.
+Other uses have included other inflammatory conditions, and have found good results, instead of NSAIDS, and antiinflammatory drugs.

 Other helpful recommendations for oral health.

-Tom's Natural toothepaste.
+Tom's Natural toothpaste.
 Contains a natural calcium base, myrrh, and propolis, very healing.
-Many chronic mouth conditions have been linked to sodium laural sulfate, an additive in many tooth pastes, and mouth washes.
+Many chronic mouth conditions have been linked to sodium laurel sulfate, an additive in many tooth pastes, and mouth washes.
 If you have a mouth condition, it might just be an additive that is adding to the problem.
-Among these conditions are burning mouth, strange sensations, as well as decreased taste. (also a zinc deficeincy)
+Among these conditions are burning mouth, strange sensations, as well as decreased taste. (also a zinc deficiency)